jkwchui/chem-jon-hk/docs/jon/essays/IB-M20-grades.md

 Since the results were released on 6 July 2020, there had been lively discussions between students, teachers, parents, and schools.
 Despite usually very [thoughtful](https://medium.com/@joelumsden/thoughts-on-the-ib-results-a-dive-into-the-numbers-this-year-75011ae2d1bf) and generally considerate of what is a tough time for everyone, most of the discussion was philophical hang-wringing, because "the algorithm" [remains unknown](https://www.ibo.org/news/news-about-the-ib/awarding-may-2020-results-further-information/).

-In the past week, DH and I have colloborated to reverse-engineer how the grades were calculated.
+In the past week, DH and I have collaborated to reverse-engineer how the grades were calculated.
 The general model works broadly for all subjects, with weighing that is specific to a school / subject / level combination.

 ::: tip Caveats